ContentMine/workshop-resources/README.md

 ## For whom is this repository?

-This repository is aimed at the roles of workshop facilitators and organizers.
-Both roles work on different aspects of a workshop, but work together closely.
+* Learners:
+  * A large part of this repository is devoted to software tutorials, which can be used in the workshops but also for self-guided learning.

-* Organizer: Ensures a working framework of a workshop
+* Organizers and Facilitators: Ensures a working framework of a workshop and develop the content
   * Liasing with the local hosts/partners
   * Organize time and space requirements
   * Managing communication with participants
   * Setting up the physical requirements

-* Facilitator: Focussing on the content of a workshop
   * Design session schedule
   * setup technical requirements
   * Prepare content